Dromme85/DotNetAngularTest/ClientApp/src/app/chess/README.md

 ## Known Bugs and Problems

-- The King can check himself when attacking another piece.
+- [ ] The King can check himself when attacking another piece.
 Probably just an order of execution.
-- *Solved* ~Rolling back and playing from that state does not update the API version correct.
+- [x] ~Rolling back and playing from that state does not update the API version correct.
 Need to remove moves from API as well.~